timmyjing/zombies/README.md

 Scripts in this project:

-<code>board.js</code>: This script will handle the DOM manipulation such as the Canvas rendering and event listeners.
+<code>game.js</code>: This script will handle the DOM manipulation such as the Canvas rendering and event listeners.

 <code>zombies.js</code>: This script will contain all the logic for all the moving objects in the game.
+Made with webpack.

-<code>audio.js</code>: This script will contain all the audio events and logic associated with the game.
+<code>audio.js</code>: This script will contain all the audio events and logic associated with the game. - DID NOT NEED.

 ## Implementation